en_USEnglish

 Native languages

-Native programming languages are specific to each platform and enable the creation of a mobile application with optimal performance and full integration with the device's functionalities.
+Native programming languages are platform-specific and allow you to create a mobile app with optimal performance and full integration with the device's features.
 For example, for Android development, Java and Kotlin are the most commonly used languages, while for iOS, Swift and Objective-C are the recommended languages.

 Hybrid languages